skyssolutions/lynxchan/src/be/Readme.md

 * `allowSpamBypass`(Boolean): indicates if people caught in the spam list are allowed to use the block bypass, given the block bypass is not disabled.
 * `disableSpamCheck`(Boolean): indicates if the spam check should be skipped.
 Meant to be used on emergencies where its not possible at all to obtain the spam ip list.
 * `disableCatalogPosting`(Boolean): removes the thread creation form from the board`s catalogs.
+* `ipExpirationDays`(Number): amount of days to wait before removing the ip from postings counting from it's date of creation.
+Null or any value below 1 means that ips should never be removed.
+The schedule that clears the ips is run hourly.

 `db.json`: contains database connection information.
 * `address`: address of the database.